 Acceptance of Your Role as Grandmother.

-After a few weeks, you will gain the ability to accept this amazing news.
+It may be a shock at first, but after a few weeks, you will gain the ability to accept this amazing news.

 The avoidance of the idea will cease, the alarm bell will go silent, and the adventure will begin.